radekstepan/grunt-apps-c/README.md

 ```

+You can now include the `build/app.js` file and, depending on your surrounding environment, you will be able to load it using RequireJS/AMD, CommonJS or straight from `window` under the `MyApp` key.

 ##Config

 The `options.main` property specifies which file will be considered the "main" one for your package.
 Somehow, the external world needs to know what to get when they call `require(package_name)`.
 If you do not specify this property the following actions are taken: